cxw42/TabFern/index.md

  - Click the icon to open the TabFern view.
 The view will also open when you start Chrome.
- - When you open windows or tabs, or rearrange windows or tabs _within a particular browser window_, the tree will update.
+ - When you open windows or tabs, or rearrange windows or tabs, the tree will update.
  - To mark a window to be saved, you have two choices:

      1. Give the window a name using the pencil icon (![image](https://raw.githubusercontent.com/cxw42/TabFern/master/assets/icons/pencil.png)).